sherryrich/bandersnatch/README.md

 ### User Stories

 ### As the site creator:
+Create a simply website incorporating the app to allow users interact with the game.
+Build a simple and challenging game for users to complete.

 ### As a first time user:
+Immediately be informed of the main purpose of the game and how to play.
+Try to remember the path chosen and dont take this path the next time.

 ### As a returning user:
+Choose alternative paths to see different outcomes.
+Try to complete the game by guessing the password.

 ## Logic / Flowcharts
 ![Flowchart](https://github.com/sherryrich/bandersnatch/blob/main/docs/bandersnatch.drawio.png)

+A flowchart was created to visualise the logical flow and various paths possible.

 ## Design
 ![Preview](https://github.com/sherryrich/bandersnatch/blob/main/docs/bandersnatch_logo.png)

 Favicon logo represents branch point or multiple choice.
 This logo also features in the Eposidoe of Bandersnatch.

 ## Technologies Used